thirumurthis/Learnings/ZooKeeper/distributed_lock_sample_code.md

-Pre-requesites:
+Pre-requisites:
-  - Basic undestanding of Zookeeper.
+  - Basic understanding of Zookeeper and its Data model.

 In this blog, we create  we will be using single node Zookeeper running in Docker Desktop.